Asgar-Fataymamode/Medical-Information-Assistant/README.md

 quickly access the healthcare provider who originally diagnosed them, saving valuable time in urgent situations.
 ---
-#### Technical Aspects of WhatsApp Integration
-*Details about technical implementation of WhatsApp integration*

-This integration makes Mia highly accessible and familiar, leveraging the widespread usage of WhatsApp as a communication tool.
----
 ## Future Scope
 - **Expanded Symptom Library**: Enhancing MIA’s ability to assess a wider range of symptoms.